sapcc/keppel/docs/api-spec.md

 ## GET /keppel/v1/accounts/:name/repositories/:name/\_manifests/:digest/trivy\_report

-If this Keppel is configured to use its bundled [Trivy security scanner](https://aquasecurity.github.io/trivy), this endpoint retrieves the vulnerability report or the OCI manifests SBOM in spdx format from trivy for the specified manifest.
-If the manifest exists and a vulnerability report is available for it, returns 200 (OK) and a JSON response body containing the vulnerability report in the [format defined by Trivy](https://aquasecurity.github.io/trivy/latest/docs/configuration/reporting/#json).
+If this Keppel is configured to use its bundled [Trivy security scanner](https://aquasecurity.github.io/trivy), this endpoint retrieves a report for the specified manifest from Trivy.
+If the manifest exists and a vulnerability report is available for it, returns 200 (OK) and a JSON response body containing the vulnerability report in the [format defined by Trivy](https://aquasecurity.github.io/trivy/latest/docs/configuration/reporting/#json), possibly enriched as described below.

-With the `format` query parameter the output format can be changed.
-Supported values are [`json`](https://aquasecurity.github.io/trivy/latest/docs/configuration/reporting/#json) (default) and [`spdx-json`](https://aquasecurity.github.io/trivy/latest/docs/target/sbom/#spdx).
+The output format can be selected with the `format` query parameter.
+Supported values include:

+- [`json`](https://aquasecurity.github.io/trivy/latest/docs/configuration/reporting/#json) (default) for Trivy's default vulnerability report format, and
+- [`spdx-json`](https://aquasecurity.github.io/trivy/latest/docs/target/sbom/#spdx) for the image's SBOM in the SPDX-compliant JSON format.

 Returns 404 (Not Found) if the specified manifest does not exist.